santos22/go-get-stars-and-prs/README.md

 ```

 ## Back-end
-Navigate to the `back-end` directory and run the following commands:
+Navigate to the `back-end` directory and run one of the following commands:

 Go backend
 ```